 P.A.C.E. provides a differentiated curriculum built on greater depth and breadth of instruction.
-Our primary goal is to find and enhance the abilities of our students, while simultaneously addressing their social and emotional needs.
-P.A.C.E. is based on the premise that gifted children need high-powered learning experiences to challenge their minds and ensure intellectual growth and achievement.
+Our primary goal is to identify and enhance the abilities of our students, while simultaneously addressing their social and emotional needs.
+P.A.C.E. is based on the premise that gifted children require high-powered learning experiences to challenge their minds and ensure intellectual growth and achievement.
 A fully balanced program, including Arts and Athletics, complements this specialized academic program.

 Learning at Academy for Gifted Children - P.A.C.E. during COVID-19